Connecting to SCVMM VMs

 This topic explains how to configure connections to VMs on SCVMM, and how to open them.

 If credentials are configured for the host, host credentials are used.
 Otherwise, users are automatically signed in with the credentials used to add the cloud account.
+For more information, see Configuring host credentials.

 Views > Inventory > Infrastructure, Applications, or Storage